 The intention of the narrow-band interferer scenario is the modelling of typical narrow-band interferers like UHF Radio Frequency Identification (UHF-RFID) systems, or narrow-band Low Power Wide Area Networks (LPWAN).
 These interferers are typically of narrow bandwidth, but long duration.

 The narrow-band interferer shall be bandpass-filtered White Gaussian Noise with a 3dB-bandwidth of 10kHz.
-In order to simplify the filtering process, a Blackman window shall be used to reduce the sidelobes of the bandpass-filtered White Gaussian noise.
+A rectangular window shall be used to reduce the sidelobes of the bandpass-filtered White Gaussian noise.

 The duration of the interferer shall be longer than the actual packet duration.
 Figure 1 shows an example for the simulation with multiple packets.